 For those wanting to soak up as much holiday cheer into their schedule without venturing far from home, look no further than your own backyard.

-So, bundle up, grab a hot chocolate with extra marshmallows and get ready to play tourist in your own neck of the woods with these 14 Christmassy events and activities that our on our Ultimate Fraser Valley Christmas Bucket List 2018-2019.
+So, bundle up, grab a hot chocolate with extra marshmallows and get ready to play tourist in your own neck of the woods with these 20 Christmassy events and activities happening close to home.

 Ready, set, fa-la-la-la fun!

 When it comes to Christmas trees, you just can’t beat the real thing.